Information for members with horse projects (including ponies and draft horses)

 - Ohio 4-H Horse Program Protective Headgear Policy; Frequently asked questions about Ohio 4-H Horse Program's Protective Headgear Policy

-- 2019 Horse ID Record for Hancock County, Permission to Participate in 4-H Horse Activities Disclosure and Release of Claims - MUST be signed by member and parent or guardian
+- 2021 Horse ID Record for Hancock County - MUST be signed by member and parent or guardian

-- 2019 Equine Lease Agreement (4-H Horse Leasing Guidelines are on page 9 of the 2018 Hancock County 4-H Horse Guidelines)
+- 2021 Equine Lease Agreement (4-H Horse Leasing Guidelines begin on page __ of the 2021 Hancock County 4-H Horse Guidelines)

-- PAS - Performance Against a Standard State Fair Horse Qualifier Show - due June 1 - Online entry click here - Paper copy click here - Show Bill click here - Patterns click here - PAS State Fair Qualifications
+- PAS - Performance Against a Standard State Fair Horse Qualifier Show - due June 11 - Online entry click here - Show Bill click here - Patterns click here - PAS State Fair Qualifications

 - 2019 Ohio State Fair Junior Horse Show Schedule